Skip to Main Content

 Marcia Wilson

-Walter Mosley is the acclaimed author of forty-three books, including the internationally bestselling Easy Rawlins series.
+Walter Mosley is the acclaimed author of more than forty books, including the internationally bestselling Easy Rawlins series.
 His best known Easy Rawlins novels include Devil in a Blue Dress, A Red Death, White Butterfly, Black Betty, and Little Yellow Dog.
 He is also the author of the collection of stories Always Outnumbered.
 Always Outgunned featuring Socrates Fortlow, which was the basis for an HBO feature film.
 A former president of the Mystery Writers of America, he was named a grand master by the organization in 2016.
 He has served on the board of directors of the National Book Foundation and is a recipient of the PEN American Center Lifetime Achievement Award.
 A native of Los Angeles, he now lives in New York City.

 Product Details